Nonye2K3/chia/FAQ.md

 Step 3: Try deleting your peer DB which is located at `~/.chia/mainnet/db/peer_table_node.sqlite`.

 Step 4: Edit `~/.chia/mainnet/config/config.yaml`, search for `weight_proof_timeout` and increase it from 180 to 400.
+If that value is not there, you can add it under the `full_node` section.

 It can take a few minutes to start receiving peers.
 Also make sure you have installed the latest version.

 ## I am seeing blocks and connections but my node says "Not Synced"
 This is usually a system clock issue, which is causing the display of "Not synced", even though you are.
 Your clock must be set to the exact time, and cannot be more than 5 minutes off.
 Check your phone and your computer and ensure the time is the same.